php-twinfield/twinfield/README.md

 #### Notes

 Advanced documentation coming soon.
 Detailing usage without the Factory class.
-Giving you more control with the response and data as well as more indepth examples and usage recommendations.
+Giving you more control with the response and data as well as more in-depth examples and usage recommendations.

 ## Contribute